 Robert Fox '86

-- Rob Fox is currently a doctoral candidate in English and American Literature at Tufts with a focus on Renaissance literature and legal pedagogy; he also still practices law part-time as a real estate attorney at Boston’s Nutter, McClennen & Fish, LLP where he was previously a partner.
-In addition to his work for Harvard Glee Club Foundation, he served as the Harvard Glee Club’s Graduate Advisor for eleven years and chaired the Holden 20/20 Long-Range Planning Committee for the Harvard Choral Program.
-He has held numerous leadership positions in the Harvard Alumni Association, including Vice-President for College Affairs and Chair of the Classes and Reunions Committee as well as with the Harvard-Radcliffe Class of 1986, for which he co-chaired four reunions and serves as Class Secretary, and received the HAA Alumni Award in 2016.
+Rob Fox is currently a doctoral candidate in English and American Literature at Tufts with a focus on Renaissance literature and legal pedagogy; he also still practices law part-time as a real estate attorney at Nutter, McClennen & Fish, LLP where he was previously a partner.
+For nearly twenty years, he has been actively involved with the Harvard Glee Club, now in his third year as President of the Harvard Glee Club Foundation and previously as the Glee Club’s Graduate Advisor and as chair of the Holden 20/20 Long-Range Planning Committee for the Harvard Choral Program.
+In addition, he has held numerous leadership positions in the Harvard Alumni Association, including Vice-President for College Affairs and Chair of the Classes and Reunions Committee as well as with the Harvard-Radcliffe Class of 1986, for which he co-chaired four reunions and serves as Class Secretary; he received the HAA’s Alumni Award in 2016.

 Frederick Henle ’92